CHIP-SPV/hipMM/docs/install/INSTALL.rst

 PyPI <https://pypi.amd.com/simple>`__.
 This section discusses how to install hipMM via this package index.

-We recommend to install hipMM into a Conda environment that contains a recent ``libstdcxx-ng`` package.
+It is recommended to install hipMM into a Conda environment that contains a recent ``libstdcxx-ng`` package.
 Given the below minimal environment (``conda/environments/rocm-70_install-x86_64.yaml``):